-If you have a health issue in the past or currently have a condition, a 40-year term may/may not be the best option.
+If you have had a health issue or currently have a condition, a 40-year term may/may not be the best option.

 The reason is that pricing for some conditions may improve over time while others may worsen.

-We wrote an article on life insurance statistics that details the term lengths most people buy.
+We wrote an article on life insurance statistics detailing the lengths most people buy.
 The 20-year term life insurance is still by far the most popular.